 Drumming can be both a ritual (a special event) and a practice exercise (to build your skill).
 The ritual / practice can be done both alone or in groups.

 It’s about joy, happiness & peace of mind

 Search around on the web and look into the concept of “16th notes”.
-Then begin to hear songs as sixteenth notes or sometimes sixteenth note triplets.
-Later, start to strike the cajon in this sixteenth note patter.
+Then begin to hear songs as sixteenth notes.
+Strike the cajon in this sixteenth note patter.
 Move on to playing with varying your hand patterns, try RLRLRLRL, and RRLLRRLL, and RLRRLRLL, etc… Count along outload, and later in your head; “1 da and da 2 da and da 3 da and da 4 da end da”.
 After that, try striking certain counts harder / louder.
 Putting all these things together offers a lifetime of opportunities to both listen to music and the enjoyment playing along with it.

 Looking to buy one?